seanthegeek/yaramail/README.md

 options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit -v, --verbose         Output the entire parsed email --output OUTPUT, -o OUTPUT
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit -v, --verbose         Output the entire parsed email (default: False) --output OUTPUT, -o OUTPUT
-                        Redirect output to a file --rules RULES         A path to a directory that contains YARA rules.
-Can be substituted by the YARA_RULES_DIR environment
+                        Redirect output to a file (default: None) --rules RULES         A path to a directory that contains YARA rules.
+Can be set by the YARA_RULES_DIR environment variable.
-                        variable.
+                        (default: .)
   --header-rules HEADER_RULES
                         Filename of the header rules file.
-Can be substituted by the YARA_HEADER_RULES environment variable.
+Can be set by the YARA_HEADER_RULES environment variable. (default:
+                        header.yar)
   --body-rules BODY_RULES
                         Filename of the body rules file.
-Can be substituted by the YARAMAIL_BODY_RULES environment variable.
+Can be set by the YARAMAIL_BODY_RULES environment variable. (default:
+                        body.yar)
   --header-body-rules HEADER_BODY_RULES
                         Filename of the header_body rules file.
-Can be substituted by the YARAMAIL_HEADER_BODY_RULES
+Can be set by the YARAMAIL_HEADER_BODY_RULES environment variable.
-                        environment variable.
+                        (default: header_body.yar)
   --attachment-rules ATTACHMENT_RULES
                         Filename of the body rules file.
-Can be substituted by the YARAMAIL_BODY_RULES environment variable.
+Can be set by the YARAMAIL_BODY_RULES environment variable. (default:
+                        attachment.yar)
   --trusted-domains TRUSTED_DOMAINS
                         A path to a file containing a list of trusted domains.
-                        Can be substituted by the YARAMAIL_TRUSTED_DOMAINS
+                        Can be set by the YARAMAIL_TRUSTED_DOMAINS environment variable. (default: trusted_domains.txt)
-                        environment variable.
 ```

 ## Installation